steemit/condenser/src/app/help/en/welcome.md

 Posts have three main parts: Title, Content, Tags.

 You will want to make your title attention grabbing, and relevant to your content.

-To create your content, you can either use "Editor" or "Markdown" mode.

-There are several guides for creating posts in the "Helpful Posts from Steemit Users" section below.

-<a href="#Table_of_Contents">^</a>
-### <span id="Tags">Tags</span>
+The first image that you use will be the thumbnail image.

 Tags will help people find your posts.
 Each post can have up to five tags, separated by spaces.

-The first tag in the list will be the main category that the post is in.

 The tags should all be relevant to the content in the post.
 You can browse content by tags, as well as see a list of popular tags that other users have used in their posts [here](https://steemit.com/tags).

+There are several guides for creating posts in the "Helpful Posts from Steemit Users" section below.

 <a href="#Table_of_Contents">^</a>
 ### <span id="Followers_and_Feeds">Followers and Feeds</span>